Trevor Lee (politician)

 Trevor Lee is an American politician serving as a Republican member of the Utah House of Representatives from the 16th district.
 He assumed office on January 1, 2023.
-He is known for his legislation attacking the LGBT community and his association with the alt-right "DezNat" movement.
+He is known for his legislation attacking the LGBTQ community and his association with the alt-right "DezNat" movement.

 Early life and education

 Lee graduated from Davis High School and has a degree from Weber State University.

+Political career

+Lee was first elected to the Utah House of Representatives in 2022 and began his service on January 1, 2023..
+He lost the 2026 Republican primary to challenger Bob Stevenson and will leave the legislature in 2027.